Goto main content

 Map of HI's interventions in Cuba

-Cuba, the largest country in the Caribbean, is facing the worst economic crisis since the 1990s – a crisis in which the most vulnerable are the hardest hit.
+Cuba, the largest country in the Caribbean, is facing its worst economic crisis since the 1990s, and the most vulnerable communities are the hardest hit.

 The Republic of Cuba developed as a socialist country in the wake of the 1959 revolution.
 After the fall of the Soviet Union in the early 1990s, the country, whose economy had been strongly dependent on the USSR, entered a long period of economic hardship that gradually led to a diversification of the national economy.

-In recent years, this complex economic scenario has resulted in galloping inflation and limited access for the population to basic necessities such as food, health and hygiene products.
-The country's fuel supply has also been considerably weakened, leading to periodic energy and transport crises.
+In recent years, this complex economic scenario has resulted in galloping inflation and limited access to basic necessities, such as food, health and hygiene products.
+The country's fuel supply has also been severely affected, leading to periodic energy and transport crises.
 This situation has prompted many Cubans to emigrate to the United States or European countries.

 Number of HI staff: 1